pfren1998/SELINA/docs/source/prepare.md

 conda activate Selina
 ```

-Then you can install SELINA using the following command(All the dependency packages will be installed simultaneously).
+All the dependency packages will be installed simultaneously using the following commands except for the presto which can be found at [presto](https://github.com/immunogenomics/presto).
+The R package devtools used in the installation of presto has been included in SELINA, so you do not need to install devtools again.

 ```
 conda install -c pfren selina -c conda-forge -c r
 ```

-Note that if you have gpu on your device, you should additionally run the following command after the above commands are executed.
+Note that if you have gpu on your device and want to use it, you should additionally run the following command after the above commands are executed.

 ```
 conda install pytorch cudatoolkit